streamlit/docs/content/kb/using-streamlit/how-run-my-streamlit-script.md

 ### Pass a URL to streamlit run

 You can also pass a URL to `streamlit run`!
-This is great when your script is hosted remotely, such as a Github Gist.
+This is great when your script is hosted remotely, such as a GitHub Gist.
 For example:

 ```bash
 streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/streamlit_app.py